 We arrived in Vienna and after the passengers boarded, I chose to sit in front, where the sound of my IFE system worked fine.
 I was lucky business class was not full…

-I chose the diner option with ravioli and was pretty disappointed with their plain meal.
+I chose the dinner option with ravioli and was pretty disappointed with their plain meal.
 Traditional Ethiopian food was only offered on their return flight so I already knew what to order on my return trip :).

 Here’s a quick overview of the basic amenity kit Ethiopian has to offer, including Ethiopian water.
 They offer green, yellow and red kits.